spot_img

 Trump to Impose Tax on Money Sent Home by Kenyan Diaspora

-These proposals are part of broader immigration and fiscal policy changes introduced by former President Donald Trump, who returned to office in January 2025.
+These proposals are part of broader immigration and fiscal policy changes.
+They were introduced by former President Donald Trump, who returned to office in January 2025.

 - Advertisement -

-This legislation aims to generate revenue by targeting the billions sent abroad annually by migrant workers, which bolster the economies of recipient countries.
+This legislation aims to generate revenue by targeting the billions sent abroad annually by migrant workers.
+These funds bolster the economies of recipient countries.

 Additionally, President Trump has proposed halting remittances sent by undocumented immigrants, further tightening policies affecting financial transfers to countries like Kenya.